RichardLitt/knowledge/words.md

 bampot, n. a mad person.
 Scots, English stotious, adj. drunk.
-Scots foley, adj. the name for the kind of recording that sound recorders for movies do with lots of little things that make a movie more realistic
+Scots foley, adj. the name for the kind of recording that sound recorders for movies do with lots of little things that make a movie more realistic lexicographical order, n. mathematics term for alphabetic order which includes numbers hegiras, n. an exodus or migration.